SQLpp

 pre-processing.
 This makes it an ideal tool for those new to SQL or those that

-know existing tools like psql
+know existing tools like psql well.

 SQLpp is an excellent choice for situations where complex SQL generation is not necessary.
 This might include scenarios where you’re dealing with simpler queries, or when you need to quickly prototype SQL scripts without type-safety in mind.